Stages of Second Language Acquisition

 We all speak a language, some people speak multiple.
 But most of us don’t even think about how we actually acquired these languages.

-I would like to introduce Lauren Crumlish, a qualified Speech Therapist and founder of Speech Clinic.
-Lauren is here to explain the 5 stages of language acquisition, and the difference between language acquisition and language learning.
+Below you can find the 5 stages of language acquisition, and the difference between language acquisition and language learning.

 Language learning vs. language acquisition